 It has many of the same sensors

 While Apple is touting its Series 5 watch as the next-generation of wearables, it’s really not all that difference from the Series 4 it replaces or the Series 3 that’s it’s still selling.
 With both watches you get an optical heart sensor, GPS, NFC, wireless chip, altimeter, emergency SOS, speaker, Wi-Fi, LTE, and water resistance up to 50 meters.
 The Series 5 watch adds a compass, ECG sensor, and a better heart sensor, but for the most part, you’ll be doing the same stuff with both watches.
-And it also comes in LTE for $100 more, you can also get the same LTE connectivity that's in the Series 5.
+And for $100 more, you can also get the same LTE connectivity that's in the Series 5.

 It has the same battery life